The History of the Siege of Lisbon

 The History of the Siege of Lisbon (História do Cerco de Lisboa) is a novel by Portuguese author José Saramago, first published in 1989.

-It tells the story of a proofreader and the story of the Siege of Lisbon as it both is and is not told in the book he is charged with correcting.
-It discusses many themes including language, history and historiography, and war in the medieval world.
+It tells the story of a proofreader, and the story of the Siege of Lisbon, the subject of the book he is charged with correcting.
+Themes included in the book are language, history and historiography, and war in the medieval world.